 Awards at this level recognised by the National Framework of Qualifications may lead to 3rd level progression opportunities.

 Qualifications at this level prepare for occupations that involve using the skills and knowledge learned alongside existing workers in 'real world' environments.
 Examples include restaurant managers, electricians, engineering technicians, legal secretaries, hairdressers, and web developers.

-The course contains a strong practical element and you spend ten weeks of placement each year in a community or hospital pharmacy.
+The main aim of this course is to provide you with the appropriate multi-disciplined skills and theory to enable you to play a key role in both community and hospital pharmacies.
+In addition to lectures, the course contains a strong practical element and you spend ten weeks of placement each year in a community or hospital pharmacy.